 It’s a great time to be studying at home.
-I know recently we’ve been focusing a lot on my online classes as well as pre-recorded classes.
+I know recently we’ve been focusing a lot on my online classes as my live belly dance class that you can take right from your home!
 Today, however, I want to talk about the original way that I learned from home when I first started belly dancing.

 I’ve been dancing for a very long time.
 It’s been about 14 years.
 When I first started dancing there wasn’t a lot of technology to learn with.
 How we typically learned was going to festivals, doing workshops, and studying with people in person.
 But one piece of technology that we did have very available to us back then were DVDs.